 The Help to Buy scheme has given some hope to millennials and young people trying to get a foot on the property ladder, over the years as many know saving up for a deposit and getting a mortgage have been proving harder and harder for young people in the capital forcing people to get iced out of the city or move elsewhere toward the midlands.
 Another interesting factor is how much attention the scheme is putting back onto new build homes.
 New build homes have been a hit or miss in Britain with 75% of people saying that they would never purchase one, according to research by the Royal Institute of British Architects.

 The downsides of the policy are also apparent, however.
-First, the benefits of the policy are enjoyed mainly by households who have incomes considerably above the national median income for working households (ONS) , and who would very likely have bought their own home in most circumstances in the first place.
+First, the benefits of the policy are enjoyed mainly by households who have incomes considerably above the national median income for working households (ONS), and who would very likely have bought their own home in most circumstances in the first place.
 That being said, the scheme is not helping households who actually needed help to get on the property ladder.
-The 2016 report sets out that the median income of working age households in England is £507, or (adjusting for tax) under £30k a year.
-In contrast official (2016) DCLG tables indicate that the median income of those benefiting from these help to buy schemes is £42k.
+The 2016 report sets out that the median income of working-age households in England is £507, or (adjusting for tax) under £30k a year.
+In contrast official (2016) DCLG tables indicate that the median income of those benefiting from this help to buy schemes is £42k.
 Meaning, that only one in five of the households benefiting had incomes less than the national median.

 Is it helping?

-Supply isn’t quite keeping up with demand in the case of the the ‘Help to Buy’ scheme – but more importantly, earnings are not keeping up with the prices that were set out in the 2016 Redfern Report into the decline of home ownership, and this is making ownership increasingly un-affordable, the opposite affect of the scheme in question.
+Supply isn’t quite keeping up with demand in the case of the ‘Help to Buy’ scheme – but more importantly, earnings are not keeping up with the prices that were set out in the 2016 Redfern Report into the decline of homeownership, and this is making ownership increasingly unaffordable, the opposite effect of the scheme in question.